Donate Sponsor

 Keep your cat safe in cold weather with our expert guide

-Winter can be a wonderful time of year and there is nothing quite like snuggling up with a cat indoors during a cold spell.
-However, the cold weather can present a few risks to our feline friends, so it is important you're prepared.
-Read our advice on how to keep your cat safe, happy and warm during the colder months or take our quiz to find out how much you already know.
+Winter can be a magical time of year, – after all, there is nothing quite like snuggling up with a cat indoors during a cold spell.
+While most cats are notoriously good at finding the warmest spot in the house, the cold weather can present a few risks.
+Read our advice on how to keep your cat safe, happy and warm during the colder months or scroll down to take our quiz and find out how much you already know.

-• If you’ve got a cat flap, you’ll need to make sure your cat can get easily in and out.
-A heavy snowfall or icy patch might result in the cat flap becoming stuck or blocked
+• keep an eye on your cat flap during heavy snowfall or an icy patch.
+Cold weather might result in the cat flap becoming stuck or blocked.

-• Ensure that your cat has plenty of fresh water indoors in case any outside sources freeze
+• make sure your cat has plenty of fresh water indoors in case any outside sources freeze

-• Regularly check sheds, outhouses and garages to ensure your cat isn’t locked inside
+• regularly check your sheds, outhouses and garages to make sure your cat isn’t locked inside

-• Make sure your cat is microchipped, and the details are up to date.
+• remember to get your cat microchipped and keep their details up to date.
 If they do wander off in search of a warm place, they’ll be easily traced back to your address

 Find out more about keeping your cat safe outside

-Antifreeze, used in car radiators or in screen wash or de-icers in the winter, is particularly poisonous to cats.
+Antifreeze, used in car radiators, screen wash or car de-icers in the winter, is particularly poisonous to cats.
 The solution contains ethylene glycol, a substance that can prove fatal if ingested.
-It only takes a small amount to harm a cat, whether they consciously drink it or walk through a puddle and then groom their fur.
+It only takes a small amount to harm a cat too, – whether they conciouslyconsciously drink it or walk through a puddle and then go on to groom their fur.
+Even just a few licks of antifreeze can cause serious harm, such as kidney failure.

-To protect your cat (or cats in the neighbourhood) from antifreeze poisoning, try our top tips:
+To protect your cat and other cats in the neighbourhood from antifreeze poisoning, you can try the following:

 • aim to use screen wash or de-icer sprays that do not contain ethylene glycol